Carla Zecher, Executive Director

 The Renaissance Society of America

-Joseph Bowling joined RSA in 2012 and is a copyeditor for Renaissance Quarterly.
-In this position, Joseph copyedits articles, review essays, and book reviews published in RQ and assists the production and managing editors in preparing each issue for print.
-Joseph holds an AB from the College of Charleston, an MA from Winthrop University, and is currently a PhD candidate in English at The Graduate Center, CUNY, where he is completing a dissertation on legendary history, vernacular literary production, and national identity in Renaissance England.
+Joseph Bowling joined the RSA in 2012 and is currently the production editor for Renaissance Quarterly.
+In this position, Joseph edits articles and book reviews and assists the managing editor in the production of the journal.
+Joseph has an AB from the College of Charleston, and MA from Winthrop University, and is currently a PhD candidate in English at The Graduate Center, CUNY, where he is completing a dissertation on legendary history, vernacular literary production, and national identity in Renaissance England.

 Maura Kenny has a background as an archivist and librarian, and manages the book reviews workflow in the office.
 She facilitates review copy acquisitions and processing, and book review submissions in the online editorial system.
 Maura has MAs from the University of Toronto and Middlebury College, an MS in LIS from Simmons College, and is working on her PhD in History at The Graduate Center, CUNY.

-Colin Macdonald joined RSA in 2011 and is currently the production editor for Renaissance Quarterly.
-Colin’s primary responsibilities are the editing of all articles and book reviews, managing the journal's print and electronic production in coordination with our publishing partners, maintaining editorial policy and house style, and supporting the journal's editors.
+Colin Macdonald joined RSA in 2011 and is currently the managing editor of Renaissance Quarterly.
+Colin's primary responsibilities are the editing of RQ articles and book reviews, managing the journal's print and electronic production in coordination with our publishing partners, maintaining editorial policy and house style, and supporting the journal's editors.
 He has MAs from Columbia University and the University of London, and is a doctoral candidate in English at The Graduate Center, CUNY.

-Tracy Robey received a PhD in Early Modern European History and certificate in Renaissance studies from The Graduate Center, CUNY before joining RSA in 2013.
-Tracy serves as the editor of the newly reformatted Renaissance News and plans our general communication strategy including the design and content of our website.
+Tracy E. Robey received a PhD in Early Modern European History and certificate in Renaissance studies from The Graduate Center, CUNY before joining RSA in 2013.
+Tracy is Assistant Director and serves as the editor of Renaissance News.
 For the Annual Meeting Tracy manages event and session logistics, collaborates with Guidebook to make our mobile program app, and writes newsletters about the conference and host city.
-Tracy is also the day-to-day coordinator for our research grants program.
+Tracy is also the day-to-day coordinator for our fellowships program.

 Carla Zecher joined RSA as its first full-time executive director in July 2015.
 Prior to that, she was Director of the Center for Renaissance Studies and Curator of Music at the Newberry Library.
 She holds undergraduate degrees from Oberlin College and the Oberlin Conservatory of Music, a diploma in harpsichord performance from the Strasbourg Conservatory, and a PhD in French from Duke University.
 She is the author of Sounding Objects: Musical Instruments, Poetry, and Art in Renaissance France (2007), and a co-editor of Dumont de Montigny, Regards sur le monde atlantique, 1715-1747 (2008), and Jean-François-Benjamin Dumont de Montigny, The Memoir of Lieutenant Dumont, 1715-1747: A Sojourner in the French Atlantic (2012).